jupyter/nbdime/docs/source/vcs.rst

 can be set as the default tool by adding the ``--set-default`` flag to the registration command::

-    git-nbdifftool config --enable [--global] --set-default
+    git-nbdifftool config --enable [--global | --system] --set-default

 This command will set the CLI's diff tool as the default diff tool, and the web based diff tool as the default GUI diff tool.
 To launch the web view with this configuration, run the git command as follows::